Hearne, Texas: Drug sweeps and ACLU lawsuit

-In November 2000, 15 African-American residents of Hearne, Texas, were indicted on drug charges after being arrested in a series of "drug sweeps".
-The ACLU filed a class action lawsuit, Kelly v.
+In November 2000, 15 African-American residents of Hearne were indicted on drug charges after being arrested in a series of "drug sweeps".
+The ACLU filed a class-action lawsuit, Kelly v.
 Paschall, on their behalf, alleging that the arrests were unlawful.
-The ACLU contended that 15 percent of Hearne's male African American population aged 18 to 34 (and at least one woman) were arrested based on the "uncorroborated word of a single unreliable confidential informant coerced by police to make cases."
-The government had promised the informant leniency on a burglary charge and a hundred dollars in cash in exchange for each suspect he helped convict.
+The ACLU contended that 15% of Hearne's male African-American population aged 18 to 34 (and at least one woman) were arrested based on the "uncorroborated word of a single unreliable confidential informant coerced by police to make cases."
+The government had promised the informant leniency on a burglary charge and $100 in cash in exchange for each suspect he helped convict.

-On May 11, 2005, the ACLU and Robertson County announced a confidential settlement of the lawsuit, an outcome which "both sides stated that they were satisfied with."
+On May 11, 2005, the ACLU and Robertson County announced a confidential settlement of the lawsuit, an outcome with which "both sides stated that they were satisfied."
 District Attorney John Paschall dismissed the charges against the plaintiffs of the suit.
 He also admitted that the witness had tampered with evidence and failed a polygraph test.